RyanMillerC/policy/README.md

 # Governance Policy for ACM

 This repo contains [Red Hat Advanced Cluster Management (ACM) for Kubernetes] governance policies for all clusters.
+The goal of this repo is to show how ACM policies can be deployed, instead of showcasing specific policies.
+Check out [policy-collection] for policies you can apply to your clusters.

+## How ACM Policies Work

 ACM policies are used to validate that managed clusters match their expected configuration.
 Each policy can require that specific manifests exist or do not